CompCogNeuro/sims/ch3/cats_dogs/README.md

 Now let's make use of some of the constraint satisfaction ideas.
 We can view the *harmony* of the network over cycles of settling using a graph view.

-* Select the `TstCycPlot` tab to view a plot of harmony over cycles of settling.
+* Go back to testing just `cat` and select the `TstCycPlot` tab to view a plot of harmony over cycles of settling.

 Notice that, as we expected, this value appears to monotonically increase over settling, indicating that the network is increasingly satisfying the constraints as the activations are updated.